Project Background

 Alignment with multiple third-parties and stakeholders brought a new challenge to the delivery of this project.

-• I learned to identify the constraints of each parties and make pragmatic decisions based on the key priorities of this project: creating a functional prototype that meets industry regulation and operational requirements.
+• I learned to identify the constraints of each parties and made pragmatic decisions based on the highest priority of this project: delivering a functional prototype that meets industry regulation and operational requirements.

 Learning product strategy, specifically how to introduce VAS (value-added service) offering to increase product adoption while also complying to financial regulation.